huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

     ```
 For a detailed explanation of configuration parameters in the filter file, read: [Filter Reference]({{< ref "/docs/references/filter-reference" >}} "Filter Reference")

 ## VI.
-Set up Extractor Configuration
+Set up Extractor configuration

 For real-time replication, you must create a heartbeat table in the source MySQL